isomerpages/moe-zhenghuapri/_our-info-hub/Privacy Policy.md

 title: Privacy Policy
 permalink: /our-info-hub/privacy-policy/
 description: ""
+variant: markdown
 ---
 # Privacy Policy

-Parental Consent (Use of Images and Photographs)
+#### Parental Consent (Use of Images and Photographs)
 ------------------------------------------------

 From time to time, the school may be using your child/children and your photographs, images or video footage for use on the school website, social media, feature walls, in newsletters and publications.
-If you have spotted them, and are not comfortable with the school on the use of the said materials, please email to the school at [zhenghua\_ps@moe.edu.sg](mailto:zhenghua_ps@moe.edu.sg).
+If you have spotted them, and are not comfortable with the school on the use of the said materials, please email to the school at&nbsp;[zhenghua\_ps@moe.edu.sg](mailto:zhenghua_ps@moe.edu.sg).
 Where possible, the school will be most happy to remove them within 1 week of notification.
 Thank you.

-Privacy Statement
+#### Privacy Statement
 -----------------

 **Zhenghua Primary School Privacy Statement**